How to Create a Personalized Homeschool High School That Fits Your Teen

 Colleges are increasingly open to homeschoolers—especially those who show initiative, self-direction, and passion.

-The Hidden Gift: Relationship & Connection
+The Hidden Gift of Homeschool High School: Relationship & Connection

 Perhaps the greatest treasure of a personalized homeschool high school experience is this: the deepening relationship between you and your teen.